 At Legacy, we focus on the arts.
-Students receive direct instruction designed to teach students about master artists, art techniques, and give them the ability and confidence to create their own version of famous masterpieces using the Meet the Masters program (picture by one of our 4th graders).
+Students receive direct instruction designed to teach students about art techniques, art history and master artists giving them the ability and confidence to create their own masterpieces.

-Track My Progress, iready and DIBELS are three of the tools we use to track each student’s growth.
-These tools test math skills, reading mechanics and reading comprehension, allowing teachers and administrators to better meet the needs of each individual student.
+Track My Progress and DIBELS are types of tools we use to track each students's academic growth.
+These tools test math skills, reading mechanics, and reading comprehension allowing teachers and administrators to better meet the needs of each individual student.